cosmos/cosmos-sdk/x/evidence/spec/06_begin_block.md

 Note, the slashing, jailing, and tombstoning calls are delegated through the `x/slashing` module that emits informative events and finally delegates calls to the `x/staking` module.
-See documentation on slashing and jailing in the [x/staking spec](/.././cosmos-sdk/x/staking/spec/02_state_transitions.md).
+See documentation on slashing and jailing in [x/staking spec](/.././cosmos-sdk/x/staking/spec/02_state_transitions.md).